 Red Deer & District Labour Council Essay Contest - October 31st deadline

 Must be a grade 12 graduate of a Central Alberta High School attending a post-secondary institution in the fall.
 Write an essay of 1000 - 1500 words, based on “What Challenges & Opportunities has the COVID-19 pandemic presented for Unions?”

 The Contest is open to all legal residents of Canada who are sixteen (16) years of age or older as of the date of entering the Contest.
-You are currently a registered student in good standing at an accredited university, college or high school; and have only one active Student Life Network account which must be created before December 31st, 2020.
-You have a chance to win a 4 year tuition.
+You are currently a registered student in good standing at an accredited university, college, or high school; and have only one active Student Life Network account which must be created before December 31st, 2021.
+You have a chance to win a 4-year tuition.

 Prize money is $35,000

-Lives That Make a Difference Essay Competition - December 31st deadline
+Lives That Make a Difference Essay Competition - The Contest begins on September 15, 2021

 Students in grades 5 - 12 may enter by writing an essay based on someone they think made the biggest impact on Canadian society in 2020-2021